VMBlakelock/bouquetnblooms/README.md

 ### Strategy

-- BouquetBlooms is an e commerce website.
-It allows users to purchase a service.
+- BouquetnBlooms is an e commerce website.
+It allows users to purchase a subscription.
-- This service is in the form of a subscription.
-- The subscription is a one time payment and the service is then dispensed monthly by the retailer.
+- The subscription is a one time payment and the subscription is then dispensed by the retailer.
-- The site features the 3 core languages of web development HTML, CSS and Javascript, as well as Python and Django.
+- The site features the 3 core languages of web development HTML, CSS and Javascript, as well as Python and uses Django.
 - The project uses a ...................... database.
 - There is a clear brand to the site that draws users and entices further interaction.
-- Users who discover BouquetBlooms, love flowers and are excited to use the service.
+- Users who discover BouquetnBlooms, love flowers and are excited to use the service.
-- BouquetBlooms has the potential to become an excellent revenue generating business site.
+- BouquetnBlooms has the potential to become an excellent revenue generating business site.
-  Adding additional features (blog, client reviews for example) and marketing the site well could mean BouquetBlooms could generate even more revenues.
+- Adding additional features (blog, client reviews for example) and marketing the site well could mean BouquetnBlooms could generate even more revenues.
-- During research there were other sites found that had the same 'subscription' concept, most offering a full inventory of products where as BouquetBlooms had just one subscription and one product set.
+- During research there were other sites found that had the same 'subscription' concept, most offering a full inventory of products where as BouquetnBlooms overs just subscriptions.

 ### Scope

-- The site was developed with the intention of allowing users to subscribe and purchase a monthly BouquetBloom.
+- The site was developed with the intention of allowing users to subscribe and purchase a monthly BouquetnBloom in any of the catergories.
 - The database of choice to build with was ...............
 - It was scoped to provide ease of use.
-- Have minimal pages, however must house a home page, registration page, log in page, log out page.
+- It has minimal pages, however must it must house a home page, registration page, log in page, log out page and various category pages.
 - Have and app that allowed users to purchase from the site.
 - Be responsive on all devices.
 - Be visually appealing that incorporated the beauty of flowers and blooms in the front-end design.

 ### Structure

-- BouquetBlooms site structure was created from the UX user stories - therefore developed with pages that were required to enable users to sign up and add data.
+- BouquetnBlooms site structure was created from the UX user stories - therefore developed with pages that were required to enable users to sign up and add data.
-- All pages are designed identically with 3 sections - a navbar, content area and a footer.
+- All pages are designed identically each with the navbar, basket and account............
-- The Home page has 'Welcome' text that introduces the site.
-An 'About Us' section that gives instruction to join.
-A main image and 3 smaller images.
+- The Home page has a banner that advises of an offer and bold text that introduces the site.
-- The Highlights page shows a selection of recipe content and images for all users to view.
-This can be updated and/or changed - as and when the owner wants.

 - The Register page has a basic registration form with a button and a link to login if already registered.
 - The Login page has a basic login form with a button and a link to register if not already a member.
 - Once logged in the Login page opens a Profile page, this shows a 'Welcome Back' text, a few enticing words and a links to the 'Add Recipe' 'Highlights' 'Recipes' Pages.
-- The Add Recipe page is where users can add their own recipes.
-There is a form to complete and a 'Add Recipe' button to submit their recipe.
-  Once the recipe is submitted the user is redirected to the Recipes page with a flash message 'Recipe Successfully Added' here the user can see their new entry.
-- The Recipes page is the home of user recipes already added.
-This is data stored in the MongoDB database.
-- If logged in, a user can see all recipes in the database, with functionality to 'edit' or 'delete' their own.
+- If logged in, a user can see all .............. supscriptions on offer, with functionality to 'edit' or 'delete'.............
-- If the user wants to 'Edit' a recipe they created, they can click on the edit button and it will take them to the 'Edit Recipe' Page.
-- The Edit Recipe page mirrors the Add Recipe page, however this has an additional 'Cancel' button in case the user changes their mind.
-- If the user wants to 'Delete' an entry, they can click the 'Delete' button and the recipe will be deleted.
-The user is advised with a flash message 'Recipe has been deleted'.
-- Users can only Edit or Delete their own recipes, buttons are not active on other users entries.

 - Finally the Log Out page displays, a 'You have been logged out message' and the returns to the Log In page view.

 ### Skeleton

-- Initially four wireframes where created - the three main pages of the site and a subscription page.
+- Four wireframes where created - the three main pages of the site and a subscription page.....
 - These Desktop and Mobile wireframes demonstrate the basic design and structure of the site and the required elements each page needed.
 - All wireframes were created using [Balsamiq](https://balsamiq.com/wireframes/).